tritemio/pybroom/docs/index.rst

 Welcome to pybroom's documentation!
 ===================================

+:Latest Version: |version|

-Pybroom is a small pure-python library for converting fitting results (curve fitting or other optimizations) to `Pandas <http://pandas.pydata.org/>`__
+**Pybroom** is a small python (3.4+) library for converting fitting results (curve fitting or other optimizations) to `Pandas <http://pandas.pydata.org/>`__
 `DataFrame <http://pandas.pydata.org/pandas-docs/stable/dsintro.html#dataframe>`__
 in tidy format
 `(Wickham 2014) <http://dx.doi.org/10.18637/jss.v059.i10>`__.
-The tidy DataFrames are a uniform interface to easily combine results from different fits (e.g. comparison of different models, comparison of different datasets, bootstrap sampling etc.).
+The tidy DataFrames are a uniform interface which allows to easily combine results from different fits (e.g. comparing different models, different datasets, bootstrap samples, etc.).
-Moreover, tidy DataFrames can be easily and systematically plotted with `seaborn <https://web.stanford.edu/~mwaskom/software/seaborn/>`__ and recent versions of `matplotlib <http://matplotlib.org/>`__ (as well as with new libraries such as `altair <https://github.com/ellisonbg/altair>`__).
-`pybroom` was inspired by the R library `broom <https://github.com/dgrtwo/broom>`__.
+Moreover, tidy DataFrames can be easily plotted with `seaborn <https://web.stanford.edu/~mwaskom/software/seaborn/>`__ and recent versions of `matplotlib <http://matplotlib.org/>`__ (as well as with new libraries such as `altair <https://github.com/ellisonbg/altair>`__). pybroom was inspired by the R library `broom <https://github.com/dgrtwo/broom>`__.

-Like the R library broom, `pybroom` main API consists of only 3 functions: `tidy`, `augment` and `glance`.
+Like the R library broom, pybroom main API consists of only 3 functions: `tidy`, `augment` and `glance`.
 Additionally, pybroom provides two functions `tidy_to_dict` and `dict_to_tidy` for conversion between dictionaries and 2-columns tidy DataFrame.